O2 (UK): Naming rights

 Since 2007, O2 has held the naming rights to The O2 entertainment district in London.
 The Millennium Dome has been transformed and rebranded by O2 into an entertainment venue.

 The O2 Arena was the site of the artistic gymnastics events and medal rounds in basketball for the 2012 Summer Olympics.

 In February 2017, in a continuation of its agreement with AEG, the developers of the site, O2 announced that it had renewed its naming rights for a further ten years till 2027.

+In July 2026, O2 obtained the naming rights of the previously named SSE Arena, Belfast in Northern Ireland after SSE ended its sponsorship after 11 years.
+The contract with The Odyssey Trust runs for 10 years, and is due to expire in 2036.
+It was renamed The O2 Belfast.

 Academy Music Group venues

 Since 2008, O2 is partnered with Live Nation, allowing O2 to rename its Academy Music Group music venues.
 The partnership allows O2 to offer customers priority access to all events at O2 Academy venues as well as Live Nation promoted events across the United Kingdom.
-The partnership was renewed in 2017 for a further ten years.
+The partnership was renewed in 2017 for a further ten years till 2027.

 Environmental record

 In February 2009, O2 became the first mobile telecommunications provider to be certified with the Carbon Trust Standard in recognition of its commitment to reduce its carbon footprint.
 O2 attained the standard after saving 47,000 tonnes of carbon over the previous three years through its energy efficiency measures, including a £1.4 million distribution of smart metering technology across the company's cell sites, offices and retail stores, and upgrades to more energy efficient systems across its mobile phone network.
 In addition to distributing energy efficient LED lighting and boiler system controls, the company was also able to reduce energy use by removing air conditioning units from some of its cell sites and reducing computer monitor standby times.

 O2 was a voluntary participant in the 10:10 climate change campaign, which required participants to cut their carbon emissions by 10 per cent by the end of 2010, and since broadened its approach to include a range of projects focused on carbon reduction and renewable energy.

 It was reported that in 2019, O2 achieved recertification from the Carbon Trust Standard for supply chain, at level 3, the highest level possible.
 In 2020, O2 pledged that they would be carbon neutral by 2025.
 In the same year, they claimed to have recycled over three million devices since 2009 and invested £400 million in renewable energy since 2008.